-In addition to the standards in the USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
+In addition to the standards in the USP Chapter 800, the following requirements apply to the compounding of HDs or performing "other manipulations" included in Table I of the Chapter of antineoplastic HDs.
 Hazardous Drugs-Handling in Healthcare Setting shall meet the following requirements of this article.